SoftwareAG/c8y-docs/src/render/guides/users-guide/device-management/device-details.html.md

 ![Control tab](/guides/images/users-guide/DeviceManagement/DevMgmt_operations.png)

-**Audit Config**
+**Audit Configuration**

-In the audit configuration page you can audit the current device by comparing to a selected reference device.
+In the "Audit configuration" page you can audit the current device by comparing to a selected reference device.
 It is also possible to sync properties to the values of the referenced device.

 In order to sync properties, navigate to the **Audit configuration** page.